Chandankjk/sql-mini_project/README.md

 ## Future enhancement

-1. Automate the csv file upload to table ,
+1. Automate the csv file upload to mysql database in tables , the automation will have steps to create the query to connect the database and also populate the scv data in table
+2. Pyhton code to get the data from the query to dataset and once the data set have the data use the matplotlib and seaborn libraries to visualise the query data

 ## Notice
 All customer names and data used in this project are 'made up' data.
 They do not represent real data associated with Zomato and any resemblance to actual persons is purely coincidental.